Freizeitler/twigBoilerplate/README.md

 ## Installation
 __In upfront you need to install [npm](https://www.npmjs.com/), [composer](https://getcomposer.org/) and [gulp](https://gulpjs.com/).__

-Then Start with
+Start with:

 `$ composer install`

 This will install Twig and all of its dependencies into the vendor folder.

-Then you'll need the gulp dependencies for compiling SASS and concatenating it.
+Install the gulp dependencies for compiling SASS and concatenating it:

 `$ npm install`